-- · Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building.
+- · Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - · Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions.

-- Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Do not use this appliance if any part has been under water.
+- plier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
+Never use tools.
+If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician.
+Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.